nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

 us-east-1a 0.288600
 ```

-at about $0.25/hour/instance, with 12 instances, cost will be $3/hour.
+at about $0.25/hour/instance will be $3/hour.

 before we start, let's note the time.